25+ Incredible Things to Do in Arlington VA for All Ages

 Sitting in the Potomac River between Arlington and Washington, DC, Roosevelt Island is one of the most picturesque spots in a very scenic area.

-A number of hiking trails lead through a surprisingly dense wilderness, allowing you to stumble upon an impressive monument often overlooked by tourists who flock to the Washington Monument and Lincoln Memorial.
+Several hiking trails lead through a surprisingly dense wilderness, allowing you to stumble upon an impressive monument often overlooked by tourists who flock to the Washington Monument and Lincoln Memorial.

-From the shore of the island, enjoy perfect views of historic Georgetown and forested northern VA, as crew teams, ferries and fishing birds swoop by.
+From the shore of the island, enjoy perfect views of historic Georgetown and forested northern VA, as crew teams, ferries, and fishing birds swoop by.

 Grab our FREE Arlington, Virginia Planning Guide